-Special Enrollment Period - A set time when members can change their health or drug plans or return to Original Medicare.
+Special Enrollment Period - A set time when members can change their health and drug plans or return to Original Medicare due to certain events or changes in their life.
 Situations in which you may be eligible for a Special Enrollment Period include: if you move outside the service area, if you are getting "Extra Help" with your prescription drug costs, if you move into a nursing home, or if we violate our contract with you.
+This is also referred to as a Special Election Period or "SEP."